 During the FY 12-13, 20 veterans were served in case management services by the College Veterans' Program and an additional 452 participants served in campus outreach events and group support sessions.
 The programs administered the PTSD Check List-Military (PCL-M) to assess changes in participants' PTSD symptoms.
-It is recommended to use a 5-point minimum threshold for determining whether an individual has responded to intervention and a 10-point minimum threshold for determining whether any who completed the PCL-M, 73% experienced a decrease in the severity of their PTSD symptoms, between the pretest and post-test, and their PCL-M scores improved by an average of 18% (10 points).
+It is recommended to use a 5-point minimum threshold for determining whether an individual has responded to intervention and a 10-point minimum threshold for determining whether the improvement is clinically meaningful.
+Among those veterans who completed the PCL-M, 73% experienced a decrease in the severity of their PTSD symptoms, between the pretest and post-test, and their PCL-M scores improved by an average of 18% (10 points).